PDuy2k4/DS108/README.md

 ┗ 📜requirements.txt
 ```

-6. Right click on the `job-recommendation-be` folder and click `Open in  Intergrated Terminal` and run:
+6. Right click on the `job-recommendation-be` in VSCode folder and click `Open in  Intergrated Terminal` and run:

    ```pyton
        uvicorn main:app --host 127.0.0.1 --port 5000